cjoakim/evsecrets-js/README.md

 ### .env files

+The evsecrets library will read, parse, and use the values in your optional **.env** file.
+Some programming language ecosystems support this alternative way to define environment variables, such as the Python **python-dotenv** library and the Node.js **dotenv** library.

-The GitHub repo for the evsecrets library contains the following example .env file.
+The GitHub repo for the evsecrets library contains the an example .env file, named **example_dot_env**, which is shown below.

 Your secrets can thus be defined in either the actual environment variables and/or your .env file.
 If your environment and .env file contain different